-The ADSP-2148x has a ROM security feature that provides hardware support for securing user software code by preventing unauthorized reading from the internal code.
-When using this feature, the processor does not boot-load any external code, executing exclusively from internal ROM.
+The processors have a ROM security feature that provides hardware support for securing user software code by preventing unauthorized reading from the internal code.
+When using this feature, the processors do not boot-load any external code, executing exclusively from internal ROM.
 Additionally, the processor is not freely accessible via the JTAG port.
-Instead, a unique 64-bit key, which must be scanned in through the JTAG or Test Access Port will be assigned to each customer.
-The device will ignore a wrong key.
+Instead, a unique 64-bit key, which must be scanned in through the JTAG or Test Access Port, is assigned to each customer.
+The device ignores an incorrect key.
 Emulation features are available after the correct key is scanned.